 5k Run/Walk: The not-competitive 5k run/walk is open to all ages and levels of fitness and will start at 8:15 am.

-Scandia Jr: New this year is a 1-kilometer race for kids ages 5 and older.
+Scandia Jr: Is a 1-kilometer race for kids ages 5 and older.
 The Scandia Jr. race starts at 7:45 am.
 Please note that there are no dogs allowed on the race course.

 Parking & Facilities: Parking, restrooms, and showers will be available at Junction City High School (11 blocks west of Lyle Day Park) from 6:00 to 11:00 am.
 Be sure to bring your own towel.
 Parking around Lyle Day Park will be congested.
 Do not park on Deal Street between 4th and Dane Lane.
 There will also be port-a-potties located at the race start/finish area.